kaminskip/SentenceConverter/redame.md

 ## Synopsis

-Java Coding Assignment for Nordea Markets.
 Program for converting text into XML or CSV.
 Text file is broken into sentences and words and words are sorted.

 ## Motivation